jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 *Why So Difficult?*

-* Using (E)UTxO Model — Less intuitive than other similar technological implementations (E.G. ETH Accounting Model).
+* Using EUTxO Model — Less intuitive than other similar technological implementations (E.G. ETH Accounting Model).
 * Plutus is brand new and under rapid development, thus is changing all the time.
 * Due to constant changes, we're required to regularly update project dependencies.
 * Tooling is not ideal...